Skip to main content

 CauseHow to VerifySolution

-Large objects in Store cacheCheck Store size with jemalloc profilingRemove managedFields etc. with .modify(), use metadata_watcher()
+Large objects in Store cacheCheck Store size with jemalloc profilingRemove managedFields etc. with .modify(), and/or use metadata_watcher()

 Watch scope too broadCheck cached object count with Store's state().len()Narrow scope with label/field selectors